-Shell was the only major oil companies which did not undergo radical restructuring between 1985 and 1993.
+Shell was the only major oil company that did not undergo radical restructuring between 1985 and 1993.
 The absence of restructuring at Shell appeared to reflect two factors:

-- ??Shell's flexibility had meant that Shell had been able to adjust to a changing oil industry environment without the need for discontinuous change.
-For example, Shell had been a leader in rationalizing excess capacity in refining and shipping, in upgrading its refineries with catalytic crackers, in establishing arms -length relationships between its production units and its refineries, in moving into natural gas, and in taking advantage of opportunities for deepwater exploration. - ??Because of Shell's management structure, in particular the absence of a CEO with autocratic powers, Shell was much less able to initiate the kind of top-down restructuring driven by powerful CEOs such as Larry Rawl at Exxon, Jim Kinnear at Texaco, Serge Tchuruk at Total, or Franco Bernabe at ENI.
+- Shell's flexibility had meant that Shell had been able to adjust to a changing oil industry environment without the need for discontinuous change.
+For example, Shell had been a leader in rationalizing excess capacity in refining and shipping, in upgrading its refineries with catalytic crackers, in establishing arm's-length relationships between its production units and its refineries, in moving into natural gas, and in taking advantage of opportunities for deep-water exploration. - Because of Shell's management structure, in particular the absence of a CEO with autocratic powers, Shell was much less able to initiate the kind of top-down restructuring driven by powerful CEOs such as Larry Rawl at Exxon, Jim Kinnear at Texaco, Serge Tchuruk at Total, or Franco Bernabè at Eni.

 Nevertheless, during the early 1990s, a combination of forces was pushing the CMD towards more radical top-down change.
 The most influential of these pressures was dissatisfaction over financial performance.
 The early 1990s were difficult years for the industry.
 The fall in oil prices to the mid-teens meant that returns from the traditional fount of profit - upstream - were meager.
-At the same time refining and chemicals suffered from widespread excess capacity and price wars.
-Yet investors and the financial community were putting increased pressure on companies for improved return to shareholders.
-The CMD was forced to shift its attention from long-term development to short-term financial results.
-Against a variety of benchmarks, Shell's profit performance looked less than adequate:
+At the same time, refining and